-The AC shall ensure that the firm of External Auditors meets or exceeds the requirements of the MIA By-Laws relating to the rotation of key audit partners.
+The Committee shall ensure that the firm of External Auditors meets or exceeds the requirements of the MIA By-Laws relating to the rotation of Key Audit Partners*.

-Appointment of Former Key Audit Partner as Member of Audit Committee
+Appointment of Former Key Audit Partner* as a Member of Audit Committee

-It is the Group’s policy that requires a former key audit partner to observe a cooling-off period of at least two (2) years before being appointed as a member of the Committee.
+It is the Group’s policy that requires a former Key Audit Partner* to observe a cooling-off period before being appointed as a member of the Committee.
 The cooling-off period shall be consistent with the best practices and guidance recommended under the Malaysian Code on Corporate Governance and the requirements of the MIA By-laws, whichever is longer.

 The external auditor must provide an annual declaration addressed to the Committee confirming: –